I am currently a Postdoctoral Associate in Carnegie's Department of Terrestrial

 in 2009, and then completed a two year Postdoctoral position at the University of Arizona followed by a year at the University of Hawai’i at Manoa.
 My analytical specialties include

 SIMS (Secondary Ionization Mass Spectrometry), EMPA (Electron Microprobe Analysis), Raman spectroscopy, and Scanning Transmission X-ray Microscopy (STXM).

 June 2014: Goldschmidt Conference 2014 - I will be attending Goldschmidt in Sacramento, California.
 I will be presenting on Monday morning.
 Come see me!
 Read the abstract here.

-May 2014: Latest paper online - Our latest presolar grain paper ("Abundances of presolar silicon carbide grains in primitive meteorites determined by NanoSIMS") has been published in Geochimica et Cosmochimica Acta.
+May 2014: Paper online - Our latest presolar grain paper ("Abundances of presolar silicon carbide grains in primitive meteorites determined by NanoSIMS") has been published in Geochimica et Cosmochimica Acta.
 View it online here.

 Dr Jemma Davidson